Chapter 6: Is Sirius the "twin" of our Solar System?

 — "Sacred Science: The King of Pharaonic Theocracy" by R.A.
 Schwaller de Lubicz (1982, Inner Traditions Reprint)

 According to some authors it was none other than Tycho Brahe who first discovered this remarkable behavior of Sirius!

 "Sirius remains about the same distance from the equinoxes — and so from the solstices - throughout these many centuries, despite precession’.
 In a personal correspondence with this author, Jed Buchwald also noted that ‘the effect was actually first discovered long ago by Tycho Brahe in fact, who informed the chronologer Scaliger about it.”

-To be sure, the existence of so-called 'double-double' stars (i.e. two pairs of separate binary companions revolving around each other in wider binary orbits) is beyond question: we know today of many 'double-double' pairs that revolve around each other - one example being the EPSILON LYRAE multiple star system:
+To be sure, the existence of so-called 'double-double' stars (i.e. two pairs of separate binary companions revolving around each other in wider binary orbits) is beyond question: we know today of numerous such 'double-double' pairs - one example being the EPSILON LYRAE multiple star system: